Read time: 9 minutes

 Primary keyword focus:

-- Infrastructure as code (IaC)
+- Infrastructure as code (IaC) benefits

-- Edge computing trends
+- Edge computing use cases

 Recommended plays: